pret/pokeemerald/INSTALL.md

     - `git`
     - `libpng-dev`

-2. Follow the instructions [here](https://devkitpro.org/wiki/devkitPro_pacman) to install devkitPro's pacman installer.
+2. Follow the instructions [here](https://devkitpro.org/wiki/devkitPro_pacman) to install devkitPro pacman.
 As a reminder, the goal is to configure an existing pacman installation to recognize devkitPro's repositories.
 3. Once devkitPro pacman is configured, run the following commands:

     ```bash